 Child Care

-Children’s Aid Society is a non-profit child care center that is licensed by Pennsylvania Department of Public Welfare (DPW).
+Children’s Aid Society is a non-profit child care center that is licensed by Pennsylvania Department of Human Services (DHS).
 Our Child Care Center participates in Keystone Stars and is the only STAR-4 rated center in the area!

 To enroll your child, please complete the paperwork below and return to the center.